 The MacBook Pro 14-inch (2021) is a brilliant laptop for CAD, and easily the best one you can buy right now.

-Running macOS Big Sur on Apple’s proprietary eight-core M1 chip (3.2Ghz), with up to 64GB RAM, this is a powerful laptop indeed.
-In short, it’s more than capable of running both AutoCAD and resource-hungry 3D modelling software like Maya, 3DS Max, and Fusion 360 with ease is a huge understatement.
+Running macOS Big Sur on Apple’s proprietary eight-core M1 Pro or Max chip, with up to 64GB RAM, this is the most powerful laptop Apple has ever created.
+In short, to say it is capable of running both AutoCAD and resource-hungry 3D modelling software like Maya, 3DS Max, and Fusion 360 with ease is a huge understatement.
 Note also that you can run iOS here as well, so you can open up the AutoCAD mobile app if that helps your workflow.

-The MacBook Pro also offers up to 20 hours of battery life: the longest of any Mac ever.
+The MacBook Pro also offers up to 17 hours of battery life: the longest of any Mac ever.
 You’ll doubtless get less than that doing intense work in AutoCAD, but it’s a surety that you’ll get through a professional day without having to recharge.
-You’ll also benefit from a super-high screen resolution of 2560 x 1600, and up to 2TB of storage.
+You’ll also benefit from the most beautiful, super-high res screen, and up to a whopping 8TB of storage.

 This laptop is very much the Rolls Royce option of MacBooks, and may be overkill for a lot of people’s needs.
 But if you’re looking for a premium Apple laptop and are willing to pay the price, you won’t find better.
 See our MacBook Pro 14-inch review for more details.